bdelanghe/dev-contracts-spec/README.md

 **How it Works (Conceptual):**

-1. **Definition:** Within the `contracts.toml` (or associated schemas), specific configuration points can be designated as tokens.
+1. **Definition:** High-level project goals (like code quality standards or deployment targets) are specified within `contracts.toml` (or associated schemas).
-2. **Resolution & Locking:** When a contract is processed (e.g., by a validation or generation tool), these tokens are resolved into concrete values and stored in a lockfile (`dev-contracts.lock` - name TBD) alongside the fully resolved contract structure.
+2. **Resolution & Locking:** When a contract is processed (e.g., by a validation or generation tool), these high-level specifications are resolved into concrete configuration tokens and stored in a lockfile (`dev-contracts.lock` - name TBD) alongside the fully resolved contract structure.
+This represents the "trickle-down" effect from abstract goals to specific settings.
-3. **Verification:** A separate validation tool (part of the `DevContracts` ecosystem) can then:
+3. **Verification:** A separate validation tool (part of the `DevContracts` ecosystem, potentially extended via plugins) can then:
    - Parse target artifacts (like `deno.json`, `.eslintrc.json`, etc.) into
      their own token representations.
    - Compare the tokens derived from the artifact against the expected tokens